ngrok/ngrok-operator/docs/user-guide/README.md

 Today we just support ingress, but gateways will be here soon!

 Start by reading the [ingress-to-edge-relationship](./ingress-to-edge-relationship.md) documentation to understand how ingress objects are converted into ngrok edges.
 The current annotations are being moved to a new Module CRD now.
-These docs will be updated when its finished.
+These docs will be updated when it's finished.

 For more advanced cases and usages, see the following:
 - [Route Modules](./route-modules.md)